2021 FIFA Beach Soccer World Cup qualification (UEFA)

 The 2021 FIFA Beach Soccer World Cup qualifiers for UEFA was a beach soccer tournament contested by European men's national teams who are members of UEFA that determined the four nations from Europe that qualified to the 2021 FIFA Beach Soccer World Cup in Russia.

-The event, organised by Beach Soccer Worldwide (BSWW), took place in Nazaré, Portugal from 17–27 June 2021.
+The event, organised by Beach Soccer Worldwide (BSWW), took place in Nazaré, Portugal from 17 to 27 June 2021.

 The tournament was a multi-stage competition, consisting of a first group stage, second group stage, knockout stage and placement matches.

 Russia were the defending champions but did not enter this year's competition, having already qualified for the World Cup as hosts.
 The tournament was won by Spain, who, along with Ukraine, Portugal and Belarus earned qualification to the World Cup by finishing in the top four positions; Ukraine subsequently withdrew from the World Cup before it began and were replaced by Switzerland.

 Format

 The competition format was as follows:

 The tournament started with a round-robin group stage; the lowest ranked ten teams entered at this point.
 Five nations, the group winners and best runners-up, advanced to the next round.

 There was then a second round-robin group stage; the highest ranked 11 teams entered at this point.
 Plus the five qualifiers from the first group stage, a total of 16 teams competed during this round.
 The top two teams of each group (total of eight nations), advanced to the knockout stage.

 The knockout stage began with the quarter-finals and ended with the final.
 The four winners of the quarter-final ties secured qualification to the World Cup; they also progressed to the semi-finals to continue to contest the tournament title.

 The nations not advancing from the second group stage played in consolation matches to decide ninth through sixteenth place; the nations not advancing from the quarter-finals played in consolation matches to decide fifth through eighth place.